 The Company faces risks related to allegations of non-compliance with competition law.
 Ryanair is subject to laws and regulations relating to anti-competitive practices in the European Union, individual members states and other countries in which it operates.
-In December 2022, the Italian Competition Authority ('AGCM') formulated an allegation of price collusion against Ryanair and several other airlines on routes between mainland Italy and Sicily during the Christmas travel peak.
+In December 2022, the Italian Competition Authority ("AGCM") formulated an allegation of price collusion against Ryanair and several other airlines on routes between mainland Italy and Sicily during the Christmas travel peak.
 There was no merit behind this allegation and Ryanair believes that the AGCM was motivated by political pressure rather than any credible indication of existence of a cartel.
 Consequently, the AGCM dropped its investigation in November 2023.
 Also in November 2023, the AGCM launched a sector inquiry on pricing algorithms for air passengers on routes to and from Sicily and Sardinia.
-This inquiry is pending.
-The AGCM has the power to impose behavioural or structural measures on companies to eliminate distortions of competition or to recommend legislative/regulatory changes to improve the functioning of the markets.
+The AGCM issued a draft report for consultation in December 2024, which finds no specific issues on these routes related to the use of algorithms.
+This inquiry is pending and due to conclude by the end of 2025.
+The AGCM has the power to impose behavioral or structural measures on companies to eliminate distortions of competition or to recommend legislative/regulatory changes to improve the functioning of the markets.
 In September 2023, the AGCM opened an investigation into a potential abuse of a dominant position by Ryanair in its dealings with OTAs and bricks & mortar travel agents.
 In the context of this investigation, in April 2024 the AGCM started interim proceedings to determine whether there exists a risk of irreparable damage to competition during the time required for completing the main investigation, unless interim measures are imposed on the Company.
 The AGCM closed these interim proceedings in late May 2024, concluding that there was no basis for the adoption of precautionary measures pending the outcome of the main investigation.
 Ryanair believes there is no merit in this investigation and is fully defending its position with reference to, amongst others, case law supporting its current distribution model, including January 2024 rulings of the Court of Appeal of Milan in cases brought by OTAs Lastminute and Viaggiare, which found that Ryanair's direct distribution model benefited consumers and did not entail an abuse of a dominant position.
 However, it cannot be guaranteed that the AGCM will reach the same conclusions as the Milan Court of Appeal and the Company may therefore face a finding of an abuse of a dominant position and potentially a fine, which it would appeal in court.
+This AGCM investigation is currently scheduled to conclude by the end of 2025.
 As the Company has grown to become the largest airline in Europe by passenger traffic and number of daily flights, these recent investigations may turn out to be the beginning of a trend of competition authorities or other parties (such as suppliers) seeking to build cases based on allegations of breaches of EU and national laws prohibiting cartels and abuses of dominance.
-Competition authorities have extensive powers to impose structural or behavioural measures as well as fines of up to 10% of global annual turnover.
-The Company intends to fully defend any such claims, however, no assurance can be given as to the outcome of any such proceedings.
+Competition authorities have extensive powers to impose structural or behavioral measures as well as fines of up to 10% of global annual turnover.
+The Company intends to fully defend any such claims.
+However, no assurance can be given as to the outcome of any such proceedings.